-As no molecular markers suitable for clonal discrimination were yet available for Lgh and Lpm, we generated an original set of SNP markers via RAD-Seq (Baird et al., 2008) from five and three Lgh and Lpm western European populations, respectively, using a pool of 15 individuals sampled for each population.
+As no molecular markers suitable for clonal discrimination were yet available for Lgh and Lpm, we generated an original set of SNP markers via RAD-Seq (Baird et al., 2008) using two pools of 15 individuals each, respectively sampled across five Lgh and three Lpm western European populations.
 RAD DNA library generation, sequencing and the analysis pipeline to identify Lgh SNP markers were carried out as described in Delord et al. (2018).
 In brief, DNA of Lgh and Lpm were digested by Sbfl restriction enzyme and used to prepare DNA libraries that were then sequenced using an Illumina HiSeq3000 (150bp paired-end reads).
-A total of 14,233 and 34,287 RAD-Seq-determined SNPs were filtered to yield 340 and 326 SNPs for Lpm and Lgh, respectively.
+A total of 14,233 and 34,287 RAD-Seq-determined SNPs were filtered to yield 340 and 326 SNPs, one per aligned sequence, for Lpm and Lgh, respectively.
 Design of primers compatible with Hi-Plex multiplexing was carried out by Melbourne Bioinformatics.
-Finally, sixty and fifty SNP markers were selected for Lpm and Lgh, respectively.
+Finally, sixty and fifty SNP markers matched the quality criteria to design a Hi-Plex set of SNPs for Lpm and Lgh, respectively (Hammet et al. 2019).
 In our study, we only considered polymorphic SNPs that were shared between Lgh and Lpm to be sure they belong to the tetraploid part of Lgh genome derived from Lpm (Barloy et al. 2024).
-We finally kept a set of 36 polymorphic and stable SNP markers to genotype Lgh samples and analyze genetic diversity in each sampled population (primer sequences are openly listed in Stoeckel et al. 2023).
+We finally kept this set of 36 polymorphic and stable SNP markers to genotype Lgh samples and analyze genetic diversity in each sampled population (primer sequences are openly listed in Stoeckel et al. 2023).

+To verify that this set of SNPs was really tetraploid, we computed the Akaike’s information criterion from the maximum likelihood of the best genotype considering the distribution of sequenced allele countings among individuals and markers as a function of the ploidy level, using a similar approach to that proposed by Burnham & Anderson (2002).

+AIC(ploidy)=l=1l=36i=1i=795-2logLgenotypei,lploidy,datai,l+2K

+where datai,l is the distribution of sequenced alleles among A, C, G and T within individual i at locus l, and K is the number of possible genotypes given the ploidy and the four possible alleles (A, C, G and T).
+The likelihood of the possible genotypes Lgenotypei,lploidy,datai,l follows a multinomial distribution of the sequenced allele countings distributed between the four different possible nucleobases (A, C, G and T).

 DNA extraction, SNP marker production and genotyping